 Outside my window, everything is blooming.

 When Evan and I came to Grand Rapids for our house hunting trip, everything was covered in a foot of snow and very, very gray.
-Every tree was just bare brown branches, sprawling and reaching up like spindly spider legs.
+Every tree was just bare brown branches, sprawling like spindly spider legs.
 Because our lawn was buried in snow, we weren’t really sure what we’d find when we moved in.
 When we finally got here in April, I thought I discovered a bunch of dead bushes and trees dotting our yard: just sticks, nothing green.

 This is so exciting!
-Dead things coming to life all around me.
+Dead things are coming to life all around me.
 As I list what I’m grateful for each day, inevitably, the plants and flowers are making the list.
-And this from someone purports to hate being outdoors for too long.
+And this from someone purports to hate being outdoors for long.

-As the whole world comes to life around me, I’m wondering: is it spring within me, too?
+As the whole world comes to life around me, I’m wondering: is it Spring within me, too?
 Admittedly, I don’t feel like I’m blooming.
 By nature of our move, I have fewer people to see, nothing much on our calendar, no real to-do list to plow through.
 I’ve peeled back some of the extra, but most of it never felt like excess to begin with.
 Have you ever seen a plant that’s been pruned harshly?
 The branches short, stubby, and bare, only a few spots of color remaining?
 I feel a bit like that.

 Check in with me about this again after months of hard winter, but there is something to be said for living in a place where you can clearly see and feel the seasons changing around you.
-It’s reminding me that our God is not only present and moving in the circumstances and events of our lives, but also in the very ground on which we walk, the water we drink, the sun and starts that light our way.
-He is a creator, after all, not just a strategist.
+It’s reminding me that our God is not only present and moving in the circumstances and events of our lives, but also in the very ground on which we walk, the water we drink, the sun and stars that light our way.
+He is a creator, after all–not just a strategist.

-I’m praying for spring within me, too.
+I’m praying for Spring within me, too.
 Admittedly, I feel stuck and stagnant at the moment, when even going to the grocery store feels like an adventure I barely have energy for.
 I want to feel vibrant and alive.
 I want to grow and stretch.
 I know this is a good environment for it, so I’m leaning in and asking for the grace to push through the dirt toward the sun.